New Year Resolution 2020

-Plyometric exercises — like burpee push-ups — get you fast results, says fitness experts :
+Plyometric exercises — like burpee push-ups — get you fast results, say, fitness experts :

 2. Jump feet into plank.

-3. Drop chest to ground and perform a push-up.
+3. Drop the chest to the ground and perform a push-up.

-Make it easier: Step back instead of jumping and do push-up on knees.
+Make it easier: Step back instead of jumping and do a push-up on knees.